Peter Fragiskatos

-Peter Fragiskatos (born April 30, 1981) is a Canadian academic and Liberal Party of Canada politician, who was first elected to represent the riding of London Centre in the House of Commons in the 2015 federal election.
-He was re-elected in the 2019, 2021, and 2025 federal elections.
+Peter Fragiskatos (born April 30, 1981) is a Canadian politician and academic who has served as the member of Parliament for the riding of London Centre since 2025.
+Previously, he represented London North Centre from 2015 to 2025.
+A member of the Liberal Party of Canada, he was first elected in the 2015 federal election and re-elected in the 2019, 2021, and 2025 federal elections.

 Early life and career

 Fragiskatos' family is of Greek descent.
 His grandmother Panagiota emigrated from Greece following World War II, and later became an organizer for the New Democratic Party's leaders Tommy Douglas and Stephen Lewis.
 Fragiskatos later attributed his interest in politics and social justice to her.
-He attended the University of Western Ontario (where he earned a Bachelor of Arts), Queen's University (Master of Arts), and finally the University of Cambridge (PhD), where his focus was on Kurdish human rights issues.
+He attended King's University College at Western University (where he earned a Bachelor of Arts), Queen's University (Master of Arts), and finally the University of Cambridge (PhD), where his focus was on how insurgent organizations engage in political advocacy at the global level.

-Prior to his election, Fragiskatos was a political science professor at Huron University College and King's University College at the University of Western Ontario.
+Prior to his election, Fragiskatos was a political science professor at Western University.
 He was a frequent commentator on international issues, and was published by Maclean's, The Globe and Mail, The Toronto Star, BBC News, and CNN.